 For students participating in a Mills-affiliated domestic study program, federal and state sources of financial aid will transfer to assist with program costs.
 The amount of a student's federal and/or state aid available for this purpose will be determined by the M Center; federal and/or state sources of financial aid will be adjusted according to the costs of the program in keeping with federal and state regulations.
 Institutional scholarships, i.e. merit-based and need-based Mills scholarships, cannot be transferred toward the cost of a domestic study program.
 Costs for travel usually are not included in published program fees and are the responsibility of the participating student.
 Please note that students are ALWAYS responsible for the initial deposit required by all international study programs.
 Mills will not pay this fee, nor reimburse students for it.

-Complete and return your application form which requires the following signatures:
+Complete and return your Domestic Study Application (PDF) which requires signatures from the following individuals and offices:

 If there are more qualified applicants than there are spaces available, applications will be approved on a first-come, first-served basis.